Travel to New York City during Covid-19: What you need to know before you go - KVIA

 The basics

-On June 15, almost all pandemic restrictions were lifted in New York state (including New York City) as 70% of New Yorkers 18 or older had received the first dose of their Covid-19 vaccination series.
+Almost all pandemic restrictions have been lifted in New York state (including New York City) as 70% of New Yorkers 18 or older had received the first dose of their Covid-19 vaccination series.
 Safety guidelines for restaurants and other businesses are now optional.

 The state’s restrictions remain in effect for large-scale indoor event venues, defined as indoor places that hold more than 5,000 attendees.
 Mask requirements are still in effect for the unvaccinated.